-If you’ve seen a Scandinavia movie or TV show (usually the crime ones), you will have seen one of the famous Nordic and Norwegian sweaters I’m about to talk about in this post.
-I like to refer to them as Norwegian sweaters, but to be fair, I can’t really take credits from the Danish (or the Swedes) on this topic (which is why I should be referring to them as Scandinavian or Nordic sweaters).
+If you’ve seen a Scandinavian movie or TV show (usually the crime ones), you will have seen one of the famous Nordic and Norwegian sweaters I’m about to talk about in this post.
+I like to refer to them as Norwegian sweaters, but to be fair, I can’t really take credits from the Danes (or the Swedes) on this topic (which is why I should be referring to them as Scandinavian or Nordic sweaters).

 Naturally, I own a few of these sweaters myself.
 Scandinavian and Norwegian sweaters are trademarked by being knitted wool sweaters, intended to keep you warm through the freezing winters we have up here.
-But, they have also become quite fashionable, and now everyone and their grandma wants one.
+But, they have also become quite fashionable, and now everyone and their grandma wants one (literally).
 I have noticed, because every time I wear the one my sister knitted for me on Instagram (pictured below) I get DM’s asking me where it’s from.

 Even if you choose to knit one yourself, you’ll find that purchasing the pattern and the wool is almost as expensive as buying a sweater that has already been made.
 Personally, I had no idea that you had to buy the patterns in order to knit one of these, and thought that anyone who knew how to knit could do it.
 But, as my sister and my friends who enjoy knitting have all informed me; that’s not the case.
 So there you have it.